Draggie306/EditingCheatSheets/A Level/OCR A Level Computer Science Summer 2023 Paper Targeted Revision.md

 However we can't change my_tuple[2] = "Hello" due to the immutability, nor can items be appended

-### Lists
-are dynamic data structures and can grow/shrink as the program requires

 ## Binary and hexadecimal